HenryKim12/JavaFit/README.md

 # Phase 4: Task 3

-- I would add exceptions into the design of my application so that it becomes more robust.
+- I would add exceptions into the design of my application so that it becomes more robust, especially when implementing the adding and removing methods for my lists.
+- There is a decent amount of duplication of code seen within the GUIs, especially seen in the GUIs for workouts.
-- I would add a workouts interface that becomes implemented by each of my workouts to allow for different functionality.
+I would have liked to create a class that becomes inherited by the GUIs to remove the redundancy of the code and make it easier for the reader to read.
-- I would use hashmaps and other forms of lists/sets instead of simple arraylists.
+- I would have liked to implement my workouts as hashmaps with the given key being the workout and the values being a list of the exercises instead of the simple arraylists.